From Aap to Kem Cho: Easy Gujarati Greetings for Kids

 Language and culture go hand in hand in Gujarati.
+Once kids can say hello, the next joy is learning the words that show up in everyday life.
 Whether you’re sharing a spicy snack or joining in a colorful festival, the words used in these moments bring people closer together.
 Kids love learning words that spark joy, flavor, and tradition.

 Tasty Words with Meaning